Successfully launched homegrown satellite design could 'triple' Rocket Lab's business

 First Light has a camera, which will shortly be opened to commercial customers who want to commission satellite photos.
 Or, as Rocket Lab founder Peter Beck put to the Herald, "You can get your laptop to dial in and get to it to take photos.''

-Although First Light has a camera, Beck emphasises that the Photon design it is being used to demonstrate can host any sort of small payload.
+Although First Light has a camera, Beck emphasises that the Photon can host any sort of small payload.

 Photon is a satellite platform designed in-house by Rocket Lab, which builds on its Kick Stage - the component of one of its Electron rockets that guides a satellite into orbit.